Curriculum & Schedule

 Didactic Experience

-Sample of Lecture topics:
+Sample of Lecture topics: Interviewing

 Call Responsibility

 When on IM and EM rotations, on-call is per those services.
-Weekend overnight coverage is provided by the NF team; consisting of a PGY 1 and PGY 2.
+Weekend overnight coverage is provided by the NF team consisting of a PGY 1 and PGY 2.

-PGY-2 Psychology Residents
+PGY-2 Psychiatry Residents

 The second year is a time to begin integrating one’s identity as a psychiatrist.
 An important clinical focus is to ensure that residents gain confidence in the care of acute psychiatric patients.
 It includes a wide range of psychopathology in settings that teach focused, acute interventions.